olufunbi/fetch-rewards/README.md

 - [ ] Run the following script in the terminal `npm run clean:report`
 - [ ] Run the follwing script in the terminal `npx cypress run`
 - [ ] Run the following script in the terminal `npm run generate:report`
+- [ ] The path to the report should be displayed on the terminal
+- [ ] Copy the link and open it  in your browser to see the report

 ### Libraries and Framework